deviousdante/deviousdante/README.md

 ## ⚠ DNI
 <p align="center">

-🚫 Proshippers • Under 16 • Yumeshippers (for personal reasons but im fine if you are chill n stuff) • Therians 🚫 Transphobes • Plantcest and Spardacest shippers, lets NOT normalize incest dude yall are sick fucks sorry • Basic DNI Criteria
+🚫 Proshippers • Under 16 • Yumeshippers (for personal reasons but im fine if you are chill n stuff) • Therians • LuLaw/CoraLaw Shippers
+🚫 Transphobes • Plantcest and Spardacest shippers, lets NOT normalize incest dude yall are sick fucks sorry • Basic DNI Criteria

 ❌ Do not interact with me as other Mr. A’s Farm characters